DimaBabchukTest/ml-system-wine-quality/README.md

 This project can be deployed easily to:

--   Render (recommended free tier) (Example of deployed model and result of prediction please see  'presentation' folder)
+-   Render (recommended free tier) (Example of deployed model and result of prediction please see  `presentation` folder)
 -   Koyeb (free instance available)
 -   Fly.io (low cost, not fully free)